 However, this option is far from always possible.
 It is not conceivable, for example, in the case of assets which, after division, would no longer serve their original purpose or would be significantly reduced in value.
 It is therefore not just a question of whether the thing can in fact be divided.
 As an example, consider an antique piece of jewellery in the form of gold earrings with diamonds.
 If two sisters inherit it, they can certainly keep one earring each; this is physically possible, but the value of the jewellery is reduced to less than half of its original price and the jewellery loses its purpose.
 In many cases, even physical division is not possible, or only at the cost of considerable (structural) modifications.
 This applies to the vast majority of houses.

-Conversely, there may be a situation where physical division of the item is generally possible, but not exactly according to the proportions given.
-This can be imagined, for example, in the case of a piece of land that is defined by various natural boundaries.
+Conversely, there may be a situation where physical division of the item is generally possible, but not exactly according to the given proportions.
+This can be imagined, for example, in the case of a plot of land that is defined by various natural boundaries.
 It may make sense here to separate, for example, not one quarter but one fifth of the land.
 The shortfall in the share can then be made up in money.
 In these cases, various easements etc. can also be used.

 This option has further modifications, e.g. in case of a higher number of co-owners – e.g. paying out only one co-owner and defining new shares among the others, etc.).